Updated January 2021

-Ag gag laws cover up animal cruelty by making it illegal for an undercover investigator to get a job on a factory farm.
+Ag gag laws cover up animal cruelty by making it illegal for an undercover investigator or investigative journalist to get a job on a factory farm.
 Undercover investigations are one of the only ways to expose hidden animal abuse, public health threats, unsafe working conditions, and environmental offences at farms and slaughterhouses.

 The history of ag gag laws